houghtos/AWS-Spot-Price-History/README.md

 # AWS-Spot-Price-History
 Simple module to give historical pricing for spot EC2 instances.

+## Requirements:
-Requires AWS CLI to be installed and usable from your machine's command line.
-Also requires key/secret key to be setup through AWS configure.
+1. AWS CLI to be installed and usable from your machine's command line.
+2. AWS Key/secret key and region configured from your CLI.

 Class takes two inputs:
 1. EC2 machine type (e.g. m1.xlarge)